Iwo Jima World War II veteran receives cards from around the world to celebrate his 95 birthday

 "They took 17-year-olds if your mother signed for ya."
 Don said.

 He was anxious to serve his country and was worried the war would be over before he even got in.
-Just days after turning 18 however, Don found himself as a member of the fifth marine division, on a beach, in the battle of Iwo Jima.
+Just days after turning 18, however, Don was a member of the Fifth Marine division, fighting in the Battle of Iwo Jima.

 "They let us crowd the beach and then they opened up on us, and they couldn't miss," Don said.
 "Yeah, it was hell."

-It took four days for the marines to take Mt.
+It took four days for the Marines to take Mt.
 Suribachi, but that wasn't the end of the battle.
-Don would end up staying in the corp for another two years.
+Don would end up staying in the Marine Corps for another two years.

 All these years later, Don has received letters from dozens of people he's never met.